riktor/dregn-cf/README.md

 DREGN-CF is a method based on semi-supervised density ratio estimation.
 It minimises a risk derived from the weighted Bregman divergence.
-The default implementation of DREGN-CF is the risk estimator without importance sampling.
+The default implementation of DREGN-CF uses the risk estimator without importance sampling.
 The codes are mainly based on the pytorch implementation of LightGCN by authors ([here](https://github.com/gusye1234/LightGCN-PyTorch)).

 ### Files